resqmeinc/.github/README.md

 ## Our History

 resqme was incorporated during the dot-com era, a time when the relationship between physical products, digital infrastructure, and public access to information was rapidly changing.
-While our first major innovation was physical — a compact car escape tool people could keep with them every day — our company has always understood that safety does not exist in isolation.
+While our first major innovation was physical, a compact car escape tool people could keep with them every day, our company has always understood that safety does not exist in isolation.

 Emergency preparedness depends on more than a product.
 It depends on education, awareness, distribution, data, operational readiness, and the ability to connect the right tools with the right people at the right time.